rachelcleaveland/memglue-litmus-testing/README.md

 ## Running tests

 Each script will compile each test in the suite and then run it.
-The tests with MSI clusters will additionally first translate each tests (by producing one test for each distribution of threads to clusters) and filter out the tests that are not relevant.
-The outcomes will be of the form:
+The tests with MSI clusters will additionally first translate each test (by producing one test for each distribution of threads to clusters) and filter out the tests that are not relevant.
+The outcomes will be added to the `logs` directory and will be of the form:
 ```
 Litmus test corr_R_acquire_seq_cst_W_relaxed_release: UNOBSERVABLE
 ```